 Fifth Health Sector Development Project (FiHSDP), 2014-2018

-In July 2014, FIRE began working with the Canadian Society for International Health (CSIH) to provide consultants services to the Mongolian Ministry of Health and Sports (MoHS) for the Asian Development Bank funded Fifth Health Sector Development Project (FiHSDP), to improve the health safety in hospitals across Mongolia.
-This project had significant environmental, health, and safety benefits, and improved patient and health care worker safety.
-Main areas of focus were improving the safety of blood transfusions, strengthening medical waste management and improving infection prevention control in hospitals.
+In July 2014, FIRE began working with the Canadian Society for International Health (CSIH) to provide consultants services to the Mongolian Ministry of Health (MoH) for the Asian Development Bank (ADB) funded Fifth Health Sector Development Project (FiHSDP), to improve the health safety in hospitals across Mongolia.
+This project made significant environmental, health, and safety improvements for patients and health care worker safety.

 Prevalence of Hepatitis Among Health Care Workers Research Project, 2010 – 2018

 In 2010, the National Institutes of Health (NIH), initiated an effort with FIRE, the Mongolian Academy of Medical Sciences (MAMS), and the Mongolian Ministry of Health (MoH), to study the prevalence of blood-borne viruses among 1,000 health care workers in Mongolia.
 NIH has scientifically studied the samples, and FIRE has also conducted a risk factor questionnaire with all participants.
 The test results from NIH and the questionnaire responses will be analyzed to provide a greater understanding of the source of hepatitis in the health care environment.